 If there was one branch of service that was synonymous with tattoos, I think it would be the Navy.
-The days of the Sailor pulling into some exotic far east port, having a few drinks then heading to the local tattoo artist have been seriously hampered by political correctness.
-The Sailor can still get a tattoo, but must consider a number of things before picking the location, size, and content.
+The days of a Sailor pulling into some exotic far east port and having a few drinks, and then heading down to the local tattoo artist have been seriously hampered by the latest instructions.
+A Sailor can still get a tattoo, but he or she must consider a number of things before picking the location, size, and content.
 So before you get your next tattoo, keep reading!

-The policies of tattooing, branding and body art extend to those wishing to join the Navy.
+The policies of tattooing, branding, and body art extend to those wishing to join the Navy.
 Below I have quoted a section of the Navy recruiting manual which discusses the topic (there have been various updates, and those are defined at the bottom of the article).

-(d) Cosmetic Tattoos.
-This regulation does not prohibit cosmetic tattooing to correct medical conditions requiring such treatment.
-For the purposes of this regulation, cosmetic tattooing refers to medical or surgical procedures conducted by licensed, qualified medical personnel.
+Cosmetic Tattoos.
+Cosmetic tattoos are authorized to correct medical conditions requiring such treatment.
+For the purpose of this regulation, cosmetic tattooing refers to medical or surgical procedures conducted by licensed, qualified medical personnel.

 Be advised, all applicants are warned not to obtain any new or additional tattoos/body art/brands while awaiting accession and that failure to comply with this warning could result in their discharge.
 While in the Delayed Entry Program, Future Sailors should not add any tattoos, body art, body piercings, etc. Future Sailors will be screened 30 days, and again 7 days before leaving for boot-camp to ensure no new tattoos, body art, or brands have been added since entering the Delayed Entry Program.
-Not only is there a chance for infection, but the art or piercing itself may very well disqualify you and lead to your discharge.
+Not only is there a chance for infection, but the tattoo, art, or piercing itself may very well disqualify you and lead to your discharge.

 UPDATE as of 15 OCT 2009: “Cosmetic tattoos applied in good taste so that colors blend with natural skin tone and enhance natural features are acceptable.
 Exaggerated or faddish cosmetic styles are not authorized.
 Permanent lipstick colors shall be conservative and complement the individual.”